OSCAR-CASALS/Allign_blastp/README.md

-The output is the sequences in the database ordered by similarity to our own.
+The output is the sequences in the database ordered by similarity to the query sequence.